heltonx/createFilesByNamesList/README.txt

 This script generates identic files with different names according a list provided by the user.
 It also creates a directory called 'result/', where it will place the files just created.

 INSTRUCTIONS
-Put the .pdf file, the samples txt list and the script at same directory, and just execute the script.
+Put the .pdf file, the samples txt list and the script at same directory, and just execute the script

 EXAMPLE: